dpobel/damien.pobel.fr/src/post/urxvt-terminal.md

 years, I have used [Terminator](http://www.tenshu.net/p/terminator.html) on all my machines.
 Terminator is a very powerful terminal emulator with a lot of features.
-Among others, it has tabs, it handles true transparency, it detects urls, it allows to split each tab into several embed terminals...
-On the other hand, Terminator is also quite slow and for a tool you use several hours a day, that's annoying.
+Among others, it has tabs, it handles true transparency, it detects urls, it allows to split each tab into several embed terminals… On the other hand, Terminator is also quite slow and for a tool you use several hours a day, that's annoying.
 So I was looking for a faster and lighter alternative with at least tabs, url detections and not too many dependencies.